drFerg/svelte-hcaptcha/README.md

 You can install this library via npm:

-`npm install svelte-hcaptcha --save-dev`
+`pnpm install svelte-hcaptcha --save-dev`

 ## Usage

 The two requirements for usage are the `sitekey` prop and a parent component such as a `<form />`.
 The component `HCaptcha` component will automatically include and load the hCaptcha API library and append it to the parent component, ready for use.

 The `HCaptcha` component dispatches various events which you can listen to in the parent;

- * `mount` - the component has been mounted
+- `mount` - the component has been mounted
- * `load` - the hCaptcha API script has successfully loaded
+- `load` - the hCaptcha API script has successfully loaded
- * `success` - a user has successfully completed an hCaptcha challenge.
+- `success` - a user has successfully completed an hCaptcha challenge.
 The payload of this event contains a `token` which can be used to verify the captcha
- * `error` - something went wrong when the user attempted the captcha
+- `error` - something went wrong when the user attempted the captcha
- * `close` - the captcha was closed
+- `close` - the captcha was closed
- * `expired` - the captcha has expired and needs to be re-verified
+- `expired` - the captcha has expired and needs to be re-verified

 You can read more about these events [below](#events).
 In particular, errors are described [here](https://docs.hcaptcha.com/configuration/#error-codes).